 This effort is supported by the Pennsylvania Campaign for Women's Health, a group of more than 58 state, local and national organizations working together to improve the health and economic security of women and girls in Pennsylvania.

-For more Information about the Workplace Accommodations for Nursing Mothers Act or the Pennsylvania Campaign for Women's Health, contact Tara Murtha of the Women's Law Project at tmurtha@womenslawproject.org and 215.928.5762.
+For more Information, contact Tara Murtha of the Women's Law Project at tmurtha@womenslawproject.org and 215.928.5762.